Are you wondering how to become a property developer? How to get development ready?

-There are so many variables, hidden parts and moving aspects that you need to be a solid project consultant to oversee it all.
+There are so many variables, hidden parts and moving aspects that you need to be a solid project consultant to oversee everything.

-If you don’t have development management experience and aren’t willing to learn, then you should reconsider if this is the right investment for you.
+If you don’t have development management experience and aren’t willing to learn, then you should reconsider if this investment is right for you.

 Or, engage a company like Little Fish to do the heavy lifting for you.

 Throughout a project, you’ll have many negotiations – with your designer, with your surveyor, with your builder, negotiations with your sales agent and your conveyancer.

 You want to get excellent value services while making a profit.